 - how his autism unique to him

-- does he know and how did you tell him about it
+- yes he does know and how we told him about it

 There is an article about my personal parenting philosophy; more on what I will and won’t write about my son; and, if you’re really interested, an interview of me from a few years ago.